Spark-Liang/NoteBook/LOMA/280/ch1/Role of Insurance.md

 - antiselection

+- Identifying risk:  the risk dependent to an individal person.

-- physical hazard : hazard = risk
+  - physical hazard : hazard = risk , this kind of risk is determined by person's body

-- moral hazard :
+  - moral hazard : this kind of risk is determined by person's

 - risk class or risk level: